 Laura Wysocki began teaching at Wabash College in 2011 and specializes in Organic Chemistry.
 Dr. Wysocki focuses on the synthesis and study of fluorescent dye derivatives that can be used as sensors or enzyme substrates.
 She has always been inspired by the interdisciplinary nature of science and enjoys working with undergraduates in her laboratory exploring new ideas.
 She has recently taught special topics courses in natural product synthesis and the chemistry of the pharmaceutical industry.
 She is also a visiting scientist at Howard Hughes Medical Institute’s Janelia Farm Research Campus.

-As a Wisconsin native, Dr. Wysocki looks forward to returning to the Midwest.
-When she is not in her laboratory or office, she will be found cheering on her favorite sports teams, especially on the basketball court.
+As a proud Wisconsin native, Dr. Wysocki loves living in the Midwest.
+When she is not in her laboratory or office, she enjoys supporting her students and colleagues across campus.
+She can usually be found cheering on her favorite sports teams, especially on the basketball court.
 March Madness is her favorite holiday.

-B. A., magna cum laude, with honors in Chemistry and Integrated Science Program, Northwestern University
+B. A., magna cum laude, with honors in Chemistry and Integrated Science Program, Northwestern University, 2003

 Chemistry 221 – Organic Chemistry I

-Chemistry 421 – Modern Reactions in Organic Synthesis
+Chemistry 421 – Special Topics in Organic Chemistry (Modern Reactions in Organic Synthesis or Medicinal Chemistry)

 Wysocki, L. M.; Dodge, M. W.; Voight, E. A.; Burke, S. D. A Stereochemically General Approach to Adjacent Bis(tetrahydrofuran) Cores of Annonaceous Acetogenins.
 Org.
 Lett.
 2006, 8, 5637–5640.